jetstream-cloud/js2docs/docs/general/k8skubespray.md

     export PROJ="xxx000000"

 The first part of the URL is the instance name, we shortened it removing `k8s-master` because domains too long do not work with Letsencrypt.

-Unfortunately the way Terraform creates the Openstack resources breaks the automatic assignment of a DNS record, however this can be easily fixed by disassociating and immediately reassociating the floating IP from the master node (and other nodes is useful):

-    export IP= #paste from the output of Terraform openstack server remove floating ip $CLUSTER-1 $IP openstack server add floating ip $CLUSTER-1 $IP

 After having executed Terraform, you can pip install on your local machine the package `python-designateclient` to check what records were created (mind the final period):